bokeh/bokeh/sphinx/source/docs/dev_guide/building.rst

         The ``sbt`` build system is experimental and not integrated with ``setup.py``, so it should be used with caution.

-As an alternative to Grunt, you can use `SBT`_ to build BokehJS.
+As an alternative to Gulp, you can use `SBT`_ to build BokehJS.
 To start, run the command:

 .. code-block:: sh